Immigration Push Hits A Wall As Senate Deadline Nears

 "If we can make more progress, if we can attract more bipartisan support through amendments or revisions, I welcome that," Coons said on the Senate floor.
 "We can find a way forward together."

-But leaders have been unable to reach an agreement to start that debate or hold votes while Senators are still at odds of which bills they support.
+But leaders have been unable to reach an agreement to start that debate or hold votes while senators are still at odds of which bills they support.

 Some in Congress privately fear that Trump's emphatic support for the Grassley bill could scare off Republicans who might otherwise support a bipartisan compromise.
-House Speaker Paul D. Ryan, R-Wis., says he will only bring up legislation that has Trump's full support.
-Republican Senators are unlikely to take a political risk in voting for a bipartisan bill if they believe that it is destined for failure in the House.
+House Speaker Paul Ryan, R-Wis., says he will only bring up legislation that has Trump's full support.
+Republican senators are unlikely to take a political risk in voting for a bipartisan bill if they believe that it is destined for failure in the House.

 A 2013 bill to massively overhaul the immigration system passed the Senate overwhelmingly, but was never taken up by the GOP-controlled House in the face of fierce opposition from conservative hard-liners.

-Tensions were high throughout the day on Wednesday as Senators rallied around Trump's demands.
+Tensions were high throughout the day on Wednesday as senators rallied around Trump's demands.
 A visibly frustrated Grassley vented to reporters that Democrats needed to drop their opposition to the family-related portions of the bill and embrace the only offer Trump has embraced.

 "The Democrats have been pleading for months and months and months for justice on this," Grassley said.
 "Now you've got a compassionate president who has gone way beyond what they ever thought he would do.
 Why would they turn it down?"